 We’ve already talked a lot about the benefits of vitamin B12 supplementation to those suffering from a B12 deficiency.
 But what does B12 do for your body in first place?
-Why is B12 good for you and why is it so crucial?
+Why is B12 good for you and is so crucial to have enough of?

 Let’s dig into how vitamin B12 benefits you.